Last updated: 2026-06-12

 - The account, your memberships, watchers and profile information are deleted immediately from the database.

 What is not deleted automatically: billing history is retained for 7 years per Swedish bookkeeping law.
-Audit log entries are auto-deleted after 90 days.
+Audit log entries (auditLog) are tagged with expiresAt for 2-year retention and deleted asynchronously by Firestore TTL when the policy is active.
 Aggregated analytics data already contains no personal data and is unaffected.

 Erasure request — Municipal Licence administrator